UglyWillDuckling/diamond-mine/Emerald/emerald/Atlas/Knowledge/Articles/dev/React Conditional Rendering.md

 - HOCs
 	- components can focus on their main purpose
 	- use HOC to shield away conditional rendering
-	- use multiple composable HOCs to shield away multiple conditional renderings
+	- use multiple composable HOCs to shield away **multiple** conditional renderings
-- external templating components
-	- avoid them and be comfortable with JSX and JS